 What makes it better is that Aerie thought her mother dies after confronting the wraith in ToB.
-Then, in the epilogue, it's revealed that not only she is still alive and well, she never gave up searching that her daughter.
+Then, in the epilogue, it's revealed that not only she is still alive and well (and her father as well), she never gave up searching that her daughter.

 After advancing Jaheira's plotline enough, rest in the wild and bandits will attack you and hold her hostage.
 Depending on your choices, you get a very touching scene in which Jaheira goes Tsundere and promises you she will not allow it.
 She will not lose a loved one again.
 Never again...